techidaily/site-games-able/source/_posts/enhancing-ps5-with-best-in-class-addons.md

 [$55 at Sony](https://direct.playstation.com/en-us/buy-accessories/ps5-console-covers-nova-pink)

  While the PS5 is undoubtedly an awesome console, the initial release colors are a little dull.
-Thankfully you can[change your PS5 cover](https://www.makeuseof.com/change-ps5-covers/) with one of the new PlayStation official console covers to give it a brand-new look.
+Thankfully you can [change your PS5 cover](https://www.makeuseof.com/change-ps5-covers/) with one of the new PlayStation official console covers to give it a brand-new look.

  The official PS5 Console Covers come in a range of vibrant colors, as well as a gray camouflage and the limited edition LeBron James cover.
 Each of the official covers also comes with a matching PS5 controller that is sold separately, so you can keep your chosen theme across your PS5 setup.